maven2016/nasa/README.md

 For additonal instructions use ./nasa.py --help</br>
 </br>
 To run the script via docker, execute the following command:</br>
-docker run -it -v <Full Path to File>/nasa.py:/app/nasa.py -v <Full Path to Folder>/csv_files:/app/csv_files maven2016/nasa:1.0.0 ./nasa.py -q "Ilan Ramon"</br>
+docker run -it -v <Full Path to File>/nasa.py:/app/nasa.py -v <Full Path to Folder>/csv_files:/app/csv_files maven2016/nasa:1.0.0 ./nasa.py -q "apolo 11"</br>
 Make sure to replace <Full Path to File> and <Full Path to Folder> with your actual path.</br>
 </br>
 # Optional